Stage Four Pulmonary Fibrosis Treatment

 The term interstitial lung disease refers to the group of roughly 100 different types of pulmonary disorders that affect the absorption of oxygen in the lungs.
 Each of these disorders alters the interstitium–the tissue and space surrounding the alveoli—the cluster-like air sacs—of the lungs.
 Typically the interstitium is not visible, but when an individual has interstitial lung disease, the interstitium becomes visible as a result of progressive scarring.
 This progressive scarring is characteristic of the whole family of disorders encompassed by interstitial lung disease such as pulmonary fibrosis.
 Previously the effects of interstitial lung disease were completely irreversible; now there are a variety of treatments available for individuals suffering from end stage interstitial lung disease.

-Stem cells are the building blocks of living organisms.
+Cells are the building blocks of living organisms.
 They have the ability for self-renewal and replication, thus are capable of forming any type of tissue or organ in the body.
-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.

-In the case of people with end stage pulmonary fibrosis, autologous stem cells are used, meaning the cells come from the patient’s own body.
+In the case of people with end stage pulmonary fibrosis, autologous cells are used, meaning the cells come from the patient’s own body.
 They can be found in the patient’s blood (venous) and bone marrow.
-Stem cells derived from the blood and bone marrow have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow, which requires special laboratory techniques to collect them.
+Cells derived from the blood and bone marrow have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow, which requires special laboratory techniques to collect them.

-After being extracted from the patient’s body, the stem cells are then isolated.
-Finally, they are given back to the patient intravenously or through the use of a nebulizer.
+After being extracted from the patient’s body, the cells are then isolated.
+Finally, they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.
-It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
-If you would like to find out more about our available treatment options for end stage pulmonary fibrosis, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation
+It takes a physician that has sought specific training to perform cellular therapy adequately and safely.
+If you would like to find out more about our available treatment options for end stage pulmonary fibrosis, please contact one of our patient care coordinators today at 888-745-6697 to schedule a free consultation